 If the two of you love playing games, planning a date night to play some games is a great idea.
 Whether you choose to pull out classics like Monopoly or Twister, or something new, you’re sure to enjoy the resulting evening together.
 Loser does the dishes!

-3. Walk, Run or Bike Together
+3. Walk, Run, or Bike Together

 While these activities may not seem like dates, they certainly can be.
-Depending on your lifestyle and where you live, a walk, run, or biking adventure can be a lot of fun.
+Depending on your lifestyle and where you live, a walk, run, or bike adventure can be a lot of fun.
 Who knows?
 Maybe the outing will inspire the two of you to exercise together regularly.
 If you already do this, consider looking for a new park to explore.

 4. Take a Road Trip